turran/ender/README.md

 </lib>
 ```

-There are tools for automatic XML generation too based on doxygen documentation.
+For some big libraries, it might be tedious to do the XML file manually, for that, there is an automatic generator from doxygen
+documentation.

 Available bindings
 ==================